Grow at Home: the best way to grow Sweet Peas

 Lastly, its about where you want them to grow.
 Most are climbers so need support - we have some great ideas for this further down.
 But there are also dwarf varieties and clumping varieties that don't need the support.

 Sow annual sweet peas in either October to November to get nice early blooms the next Spring.
-Or from mid January to April.
+Or from mid January to April to get summer flowers.

-The seeds have a hard seed coat and people disagree on whether they germinate easily.
-There are ways to aid germination so try them and see what works for you.
+The seeds have a hard seed coat so germination rate is sometimes low.
+There are ways to aid germination though so try them and see what works for you.
 Options include

-- plant them straight out of the packet (see how below)
+- you can just trust them to germinate and plant them straight out of the packet (see how below)

 - place your seeds on a layer of moist vermiculite or kitchen tissue in an airtight container in a warm room.
 Sow them as soon as they swell or begin to sprout.